mikegggit/data_structures/graph/graphs.md

 * neighbors(a)
     Adjacency list: O(1).  returns all entries in adjacency list for a.

-    Matrix:  O(V) For entry a, need to travers all vertices to find those having a value of 1
+    Matrix:  O(V) For entry a, need to travers all possible adjacents (vertices) to find those having a value of 1.

 * getVertexValue(a)
 	Adjacency list: O(1)